Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 You’ll also have to provide some website links that back up your claims.

-You can expect to hear back from Twitter within about a week’s time.
+You can expect to hear back from Twitter within about a week.

-Out of all social media platforms, Instagram is probably the most selective when it comes to handing out verified badges.
+Out of all social media platforms, Instagram is probably the most selective when handing out verified badges.

 According to Instagram, “Accounts representing well-known figures and brands are verified because they have a high likelihood of being impersonated.”